Nagaraja-4-m/QuoraLite/README.md

 ## Quora Lite
-A simple replica of Quora.
+A simple django app similar to Quora.

 ### Demo